marionebl/remote-share-cli/readme.md

-> Quickly share files from command line to the world
+> Quickly share files from command line with the world

 ![remote-share-cli Demo](./demo.gif)